Tutorials

 credit_score_tags: list[str]

-We are adding
+We are adding strict validation to our fico_score

-to ensure that we only store and utilize valid FICO scores.
+feature to ensure that we only store and utilize valid FICO scores.

 Now, we can write a resolver to fetch the user’s FICO score from Experian.

-from src.models import User
+from src.feature_sets import User

 from src.mocks import experian